 June Edition, Page 31

 May 22, 2023

 Some of the Research Triangle’s most innovative minds were named winners of the Triangle Impact Challenge 2021: FlyRDU on Wednesday.
 During the challenge, Raleigh-Durham International Airport (RDU) worked with Duke University, North Carolina Central University, N.C.
 State University, UNC-Chapel Hill and RTI International to improve the air travel experience by finding more ways to keep passengers safe and healthy during the parking, ticketing, screening, waiting, shopping, dining and boarding processes.

 1st place: “Deactivate Airborne Pathogens” from Duke University, N.C.
-State University, Stitch Partners and Johnson Controls.
-The team demonstrated the rapid effectiveness of aerosolized particle removal using a plasma textile filter that was created at the N.C.
+State University, and Stitch Partners .
+The team demonstrated the rapid effectiveness of aerosolized particle removal using an electrostatically charged textile filter that was created at the N.C.
 State Wilson College of Textiles.
 The technology is under consideration for a patent and possible future product development.

 January 14, 2021

 By: Suzanne Blake